openebs-archive/openebs-docs/docs/kb.md

 **Error:** This means cstor-pool container in cStor pool pod is not in running state.

-**DetetionFailed:** There could be an internal error occurred when CSP is deleted.
+**DeletionFailed:** There could be an internal error occurred when CSP is deleted.

 **Note:** Status of CSPs are updated only if its corresponding cStor pool pod is Running.
 If the cStor pool pod of corresponding cStor pool is not running, then the status of cStor pool shown in the above output may be stale.